NTBBloodbath/norgowind/README.md

 > Currently, Norgowind requires the latest Norgolith commit in the master branch in order to work.

 ## Usage

+> [!TIP]
+>
+> As Norgowind has been written using the standalone TailwindCSS CLI, you might want to use it if
+> you plan to modify the CSS of the theme by hand.

 ### Configuration
 Besides the default `norgolith.toml` configuration options, Norgowind theme also requires the following configuration fields to be present: